 Technology facilitates improvement

 Continuous improvement and technology share a common node for reducing complexity.
 Both areas, as such, aim to uncover better working techniques through innovation.
-As operational processes become more complicated and old methodologies become inefficient, digitally adapted continuous improvement frameworks are required.
+As internal processes become more complicated and old methodologies become inefficient, digitally adapted continuous improvement frameworks are required.

 Teams improve and transform